Learn More About Your

 Solutions for health, work and life are available 24 hours a day – 7 days a week – 365 days a year.

-Allsup appreciates how difficult it can be to get Social Security Disability Insurance (SSDI) benefits.
-Their experts have been representing people just like you in the St. Louis area for more than 25 years.
-Allsup can help you get the SSDI benefits you deserve, whether applying for the first time or with a disability appeal.
-Allsup also knows how important it is to find the right healthcare coverage.
-Whether you are enrolling in Medicare for the first time or are reconsidering your current Medicare plan, Allsup Medicare Advisor will assist you in making an informed choice so you can find the Medicare plan that is right for you.
+Allsup knows how difficult it can be to get Social Security Disability Insurance (SSDI) benefits.
+Their experts have been representing people just like you in the St. Louis area for nearly 40 years.
+Allsup can help you get the SSDI benefits you deserve, whether you’re applying for the first time or need help with your disability appeal.

 The contents and views expressed on the web sites below are informational only and do not necessarily reflect the views of Mid-America Carpenters Regional Benefit Services and its related plans.